binsec/rosa/doc/src/quickstart/setup_rosa.md

-[rosa]  ROSA output directory name? [default: rosa-out] > [rosa]  Phase 1 duration (in seconds)? [default: 20] > [rosa]  Path to target program? [default: /path/to/target] > backdoored-sudo [rosa]  Arguments to target program? [default: --arg1 --arg2] > --stdin -- id [rosa]  Path to fuzzer? [default: /root/aflpp/afl-fuzz] > [rosa]  Fuzzer output directory name? [default: fuzzer-out] > [rosa]  Path to seed directory? [default: seeds] > [rosa]  Done!
+[rosa]  ROSA output directory name? [default: rosa-out] > [rosa]  Phase 1 duration (in seconds)? [default: 20] > [rosa]  Path to target program? [default: /path/to/target] > backdoored-sudo [rosa]  Arguments to target program? [default: --arg1 --arg2] > --stdin --reset-timestamp -- id [rosa]  Path to fuzzer? [default: /root/aflpp/afl-fuzz] > [rosa]  Fuzzer output directory name? [default: fuzzer-out] > [rosa]  Path to seed directory? [default: seeds] > [rosa]  Done!
 The configuration is saved in 'config.toml'.
 ```

+Just to clarify, we need to call `sudo` with a few options:
-Just to clarify, the `--stdin` option forces `sudo` to read from the standard input, and `id` is
+- `--stdin`: force `sudo` to read from the standard input (that's where AFL++ is going to store its
-there mostly as a "placeholder"---`sudo` needs to take in a command after all.
+  output).
+- `--reset-timestamp`: force `sudo` to ask for the password _every_ time.
+We don't want it to
+  "cache" a successful authentication attempt, because it might make it look like an otherwise
+  wrong input resulted in successful authentication.
+- `-- id`: use a "dummy" command to run, because we have to.
+Incidentally, `id` will also let us
+  know if we successfully ran the command as root.

 This configuration follows a recommended preset; some targets need further customization (mostly
 regarding fuzzer configuration), which we will explore further in [_Configuration